thoughtspot/thoughtspot.github.io/_admin/data_modeling/change-aggreg-additive.md

 ![]({{ site.baseurl }}/images/model_additive_model_false_options.png)

 To display extended aggregate view options, you must set **ADDITIVE** to **YES** on these **ATTRIBUTE** columns.
 This option is only possible on columns that have a numeric data type (FLOAT, DOUBLE or INTEGER) or a date data type (DATE, DATETIME, TIMESTAMP, or TIME).
-After you make this change, these additional view options area_charts offered:
+After you make this change, these additional view options area-charts offered:

 -   **TOTAL OF**
 -   **AVG OF**